verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 Now we need to connect this location to Apache.

-Log out of Webmin as hte non-priv user and log into it as root.
+Log out of Webmin as the non-priv user and log into it as root.
 Go to the Webmin menu -> Servers -> Apache

 Now we will tell it where the document root is.